 Property Saviour can make you a guaranteed offer on your property, and we guarantee a fair price for your house.

-As we don’t buy properties on behalf of investors, there are no hefty contracts to sign and we guarantee to buy your home and you can expect the process to be complete the process within five to 10 days.
+As we don’t buy properties on behalf of investors, there are no hefty contracts to sign.
+We guarantee to buy your home, and you can expect the process to be completed within five to 10 days.
 Property Saviour will buy any property, meaning you do not need to refurbish.

-Property Saviour can exchange contracts quickly without waiting months for the next auction, with no upfront costs or auctioneer’s fees to pay upon completion.
-We will also pay up to £1,000 towards the costs of your legal fees too.
+Property Saviour will exchange contracts quickly without delay.
+There is no waiting months for the next auction, no upfront costs or auctioneer’s fees to pay upon completion.
+We will also pay up to £1,500 towards your legal fees.